About us

 This award is given to individuals or organizations that have done outstanding work to support people living with epilepsy; have spearheaded advancements in epilepsy care or have led groundbreaking research in epilepsy.

-The 2022 HOPE Award was presented to Monica Diaz-Greco on Saturday, June 18, 2022 at our first-ever EpiC Day event in College Park.
+A H.O.P.E.
+Award was presented to Warren Toaze on Saturday, June 17, 2023 at Purple Walk in College Park.

 PAST RECIPIENTS